mattermost/mattermost-test-management/data/test-cases/suite/system-console/compliance/data-retention-policy/SetGlobalPolicyForMessagesInHours.md

 2\.
 Enable /test commands\
 3\.
 Open any channel\
 4\.
 Create posts that are older than 1 hour ex: */test posts range=10 time=1726147464000* (based on you current time)\
 5\.
-Make some post that are not back dated  ex: */test posts range=10*\
+Make some post that are not backdated  ex: */test posts range=10*\
 6\.
 Navigate to *Data Retention* in the system console\
 7\.
 Set a global policy to have all posts deleted within 1 hour\
 8\.
 Click *Run Deletion Job Now* to run data retention job\
 9\.
 Ensure the job completes successfully\
 10\.
-Retunr to the user side and refresh the webapp OR login again in a new browser session
+Return to the user side and refresh the webapp OR login again in a new browser session

 **Expected**